teleaziz/builder/examples/next-js-theme-ui/README.md

 <!-- that's intially published is hard coded to the collections on the demo store -->
 <!-- and won' work out of the box. -->

-### 8. Start building
+### 5. Start building
-Now that we have everything setup, start building and publishing pages on builder.io, for a demo on building something similar to the [demo homepage](https://headless.builders), follow the steps in this [short video](https://www.loom.com/share/9b947acbbf714ee3ac6c319c130cdb85)
+Now that we have everything setup, start building and publishing pages on builder.io!

+## What's Inside

+Your new space comes with a Builder data model called **Theme** which includes options for changing the site's theme (using ThemeUI presets) and overriding colors and fonts.

+`Layout.tsx` - Gets selected options from the **Theme** data model and creates a theme object.
+This is passed to the ThemeUI `<ThemeProvider>` to apply theme updates to pages.

 ## Deployment Options